finos-labs/jupyter_finos_widgets/.github/CONTRIBUTING.md

-# Contributing to jupyter_finos_widgets
+# Contributing to jupyter_fdc3_widgets

-jupyter_finos_widgets is [Apache 2.0 licensed](LICENSE) and accepts contributions via git pull requests.
+jupyter_fdc3_widgets is [Apache 2.0 licensed](LICENSE) and accepts contributions via git pull requests.
 Each commit must include a DCO line in the git commit message:

 `Signed-off-by: GitHub User Name <your.email@example.com>`